Use Android vitals to improve your app's performance, stability, and size

 android:minSdkVersionattribute of the

 <uses-sdk>element in your app's Manifest to an API level where your app doesn't exhibit any bad behaviors.
-For new Android versions, always update your app to fix the bad behaviors rather than setting the
+For newer Android versions, always update your app to fix the bad behaviors rather than setting the

 android:maxSdkVersionattribute of the

-<uses-sdk>element to exclude newer Android versions.
+<uses-sdk>element to exclude them.

 - Use crash reporting tools to identify and trace crashes and ANRs: Use crash reporting tools, such as Firebase Crash Reporting or Crashlytics, and Android Studio debugging to identify and trace as many scenarios as possible that lead to crashes and ANRs.

 - Use JobScheduling APIs to avoid wake locks and wakeups: Use JobScheduling APIs such as JobScheduler to intelligently schedule background processes and tasks.
 Doing so allows the platform to better manage its idle state to save battery life.